devops-education/Challenges-in-DevOps-Education/README.md

 and mentality (culture).
 ```

-- [DC1] Students have difficulties in explaining IaC
+- [DC1] Students have difficulties in explaining IaC.
-- [DC2] Teachers need to learn dev and opt activities
+- [DC2] Teachers need to learn dev and opt activities.
 - [DC3] The main challenge was to find ways of emphasizing the Ops part of the approach.
 - [DC4] Teach DevOps mindset/cultural.
 - [DC5] Teachers need to learn operations.